 I partnered with engineering to design and build a modular design system for feed posts.
 These design guidelines enable other teams to quickly introduce new types of content into feed.

-In the span of a year, we laid the groundwork for LinkedIn’s new desktop platform, establishing a new design system for a growing user base and ultimately making it easier for designers and developers to design, build and iterate much faster.
+In the span of a year, we laid the groundwork for LinkedIn’s new desktop platform, establishing a new design system for a growing user base and making it easier for designers and developers to design, build and iterate much faster.

 LinkedIn's new desktop platform brought parity with the mobile redesign.